 Another of chef Scott Bagshaw’s restaurants, Maque beautifully blends Asian cuisine with Canadian flavours for a modern, fresh menu that delights every single time.
 The cozy, candlelit restaurant makes for the perfect date night or evening out with friends.

-While there’s no way to pick favourites on the menu – everything is just that good – we’d recommend first-time visitors to try the steamed pork belly buns, the cucumber and jicama salad, the wild mushroom and egg noodles, the beef tartare, and, of course, the dark chocolate cake with bourbon pecan buttercream and sea salt.
+While there’s no way to pick favourites on the menu – everything is just that good – we’d recommend first-time visitors to try the steamed pork belly buns, the cucumber and jicama salad, the wild mushroom and egg noodles, the beef tartare, and, of course, the hazelnut coffee cake with clotted cream.
 Run, don’t walk to Maque (but make sure you have a reservation)!

 Location: 243 Lilac Street